 We encourage applicants attending schools outside the United States or Canada to complete their required standardized testing by the December test date, if possible.
 In our experience, scores from the January test date for testers outside the United States do not always reach us in time.
 However, if January is the only time you can take the test, please sit for the test in January and have your scores reported to us by the testing agency.

 If the SAT tests are not offered in your country, we will consider your application without SAT results.
 However, we will have less information to consider when evaluating your application than we will have for applicants who are able to take the required tests.
 In some countries where the SAT is not offered, the ACT is available.
 If you cannot take the SAT with Essay, but the ACT is available, please take the ACT with Writing.
 You cannot submit an English language proficiency test as a substitute for the SAT or ACT, or for one of the two recommended SAT Subject Tests.

 School Reports and Recommendations

-If your school does not have an adviser for students applying to university, please ask a school official — such as a principal, vice principal or dean — to complete your School Report available on the Common Application or the Universal College Application.
+If your school does not have an adviser for students applying to university, please ask a school official — such as a principal, vice principal or dean — to complete your School Report available on the Coalition Application, Common Application or the Universal College Application.